Dayton Rens

 The Dayton Rens were a member of the National Basketball League (NBL) for the 1948–49 season and were the only all-black team to play in a white league.
-This milestone came just one year after Jackie Robinson, playing for the Brooklyn Dodgers, broke the color barrier in Major League Baseball.
-For the Rens, however, this milestone would be the only highlight of a season in which they finished in last place with a record of 16–43.
+This milestone came just one year after Jackie Robinson, playing for the Brooklyn Dodgers, broke the color barrier in Major League Baseball, as well as one year before the New York / Saratoga Harlem Yankees did the same thing themselves while competing in the rivaling American Basketball League.
+The Rens ended the 1948-49 season with an overall record of 16–43 due to the NBL combining their own record with another defunct team when the Rens joined the NBL properly.

 The Dayton Rens, formerly the New York Renaissance, or Rens, moved to Dayton, Ohio in the middle of the NBL season to replace the Detroit Vagabond Kings, who went out of existence on December 17, 1948.
 The Rens inherited the Kings' 2–17 record.
 The Dayton Rens compiled a 14–26 record, ending the season with an overall record of 16–43.

 While not all that successful in their one year in the NBL, the Rens had been a widely successful and popular barnstorming team during the 1920s and 1930s.
 The Rens had traveled across the Northeast and Midwest of the United States, attracting crowds as large as 15,000 to watch their games.
 As such, the NBL invited the Rens in hopes of bolstering a league that was slowly fading away faced with direct competition from the newly formed Basketball Association of America (BAA).
-Four of the more popular NBL teams—the Minneapolis Lakers, the Fort Wayne Pistons, the Rochester Royals, and the Indianapolis Kautskys—had moved to the BAA prior to the start of the 1948–49 season.
+Four of the more popular NBL teams—the Minneapolis Lakers, the Fort Wayne (Zollner) Pistons, the Rochester Royals, and the Indianapolis Kautskys—had moved to the BAA prior to the start of the 1948–49 season.
 The NBL needed a popular team and so chose the New York Rens.